codio/site/source/docs/back-end/do-server.html.markdown

 1. Check the SFTP box if you have SFTP access and then enter the IP address and password, which should have been emailed to you.
 1. In the Path field, enter `/home/wordpress/public_html'

-Pressing will create will now load the contents of the public_html folder into a new Codio project.
+Pressing create will now load the contents of the public_html folder into a new Codio project.
 It may take about 90 seconds to import the 16MB or so of data.
 That is the last slow thing that will happen!

 ##Set up an SSH Connection
 You don't have to do this but for those who want to control their server via a terminal window, it's very handy.